nsewmini/nsewmini/README.md

-💞️ undergraduate student pursuing a degree in Computer Science  At NSBM Green University<br><br>
+💞️ Undergraduate student pursuing a degree in Computer Science  At NSBM Green University<br><br>
 💞️ With a passion for technology and a strong desire to explore the ever-evolving world of computer science.<br><br>
-💞️goal is to make a meaningful impact in the digital realm and help shape the future of technology.
+💞️ Goal is to make a meaningful impact in the digital realm and help shape the future of technology.
 <br><br>

 ## 🌐 Socials: